anna-parker/MTKSimulations/MCCAccuracySimulations/README.md

 6. Plot results.
 7. Remove unnecessary files and zip output files.

+#### Rounds Pipeline

+This directory also contains a subdirectory with a pipeline to assess the impact of multiple rounds on MCC inference - the same technique is employed as above except that now the number of rounds used in MultiTreeKnit is an additional parameter.
+TreeKnit allows users to set the number of rounds of inference - if rounds is set to greater than 1 after the initial MCC inference and tree pair resolution TreeKnit will use the resolved trees from the previous round as input and the computed MCCs as a consistency constraint (if `consistent = true`) for this round of MCC inference and tree resolution.

 ## MCC measures

 MCCs can be viewed as a clustering of leaves.
 We assess the accuracy of inferred MCCs by their similarity to true MCCs by using a number of clustering metrics.
 The two most widely used methods are the Rand index / Rand distance and the VI index / VI distance.
 All distances are normalized to be on the scale of 0 to 1, where 0 means no distance or the same distribution.
 We also compute the homogenity and completeness of the inferred MCCs which allows us to better quantify the clustering properties of the inference.
+All these measures are computed using the julia [Clustering.jl](https://juliastats.org/Clustering.jl/dev/validate.html) package.

 #### Rand distance